EsperoTech/yaade/README.md

 Yaade uses a browser extension as a proxy to enable CORS requests.
 Install the extension using your browsers extension store.
 Currently only a chrome extension is available.
 You can find it <a href="https://chrome.google.com/webstore/detail/yaade-extension/mddoackclclnbkmofficmmepfnadolfa">here</a>.
 Then open it and input your server URL, eg. `https://yaade.example.com/`.
 From that point all requests originating from your Yaade browser tabs will be proxied through the extension.

-⚠️ DO NO FORGET TO ADD A TRAILING SLASH TO YOUR URL `https://yaade.example.com -> https://yaade.example.com/`.

 ## ⬆️ Upgrade

 To upgrade the docker container with a new version, first stop the running container, pull the latest version and start a new container with the old volume.